LeSamourai23/Coursera-sem7/Algorithmic Thinking/Video Notes.md

 ### Brute Force Approach:

 One straightforward approach is to compute the distance between every pair of points and find the minimum distance.
-However, this has a time complexity of \( O(n^2) \), where \( n \) is the number of points, making it inefficient for large datasets.
+However, this has a time complexity of $( O(n^2) )$, where \( n \) is the number of points, making it inefficient for large datasets.

 ### Efficient Divide and Conquer Approach:

-The Divide and Conquer approach provides a more efficient solution with a time complexity of \( O(n \log n) \).
+The Divide and Conquer approach provides a more efficient solution with a time complexity of $( O(n \log n))$.

 **Algorithm: Closest Pair (Divide and Conquer)**